FUDCo/Elko/README.md

 * [Part III: Scale Differently](http://habitatchronicles.com/2009/09/elko-iii-scale-differently/)

 Elko is open source software, under the MIT license.
-See the file LICENSE.md
+See the file `LICENSE.md`

 ## What's Here

-* ServerCore -- contains the Elko server framework itself, along with its documentation.
+* `ServerCore` -- contains the Elko server framework itself, along with its documentation.

-* Web -- contains client side JavaScript and HTML for interacting with Elko applications from a web browser.
+* `Web` -- contains client-side JavaScript and HTML for interacting with Elko applications from a web browser.

-* Run -- contains a variety of shell scripts for running and managing various server farm configurations, as well as the beginnings of a web-based adminstration console (written in PHP).
+* `Run` -- contains a variety of shell scripts for running and managing various server farm configurations, as well as the beginnings of a web-based adminstration console (written in PHP).

-* ZeroMQ -- contains a pluggable extension that lets Elko servers talk to things using the [ZeroMQ](http://zeromq.org) distributed messaging framework.
+* `ZeroMQ` -- contains a pluggable extension that lets Elko servers talk to things using the [ZeroMQ](http://zeromq.org) distributed messaging framework.

 #### Building